Integrating the Chakra System with The Cards

 Therefore, since the 7th chakra is transcendental in nature, the presence of the Sun and the Moon there represent the ‘union of opposites’ as a fundamental principle of Spirit (Unity).
 As will be seen later, the outer planets of Pluto and Neptune play the role of these cosmic polarities as the 7th Chakra is cognized in 3D reality.

-Leaving aside the technicalities, you may notice right away the symmetry that is maintained in the mapping of the astrological signs over the Sun chart.
+Leaving aside the technicalities, you may notice right away the symmetry that is maintained in the mapping of the astrological signs over the Sun spread.
 The progression starts with Cancer atop the 6th chakra, going across to Aquarius.
 Then it loops around to Capricorn on the bottom going across to Leo.

 Lets use the 6th chakra to describe how the mapping of signs works in relation to the chakras.
 According to Paramahansa Yogananda the 6th (or brow) chakra is represented by the sun as its masculine part, and the moon as its feminine counterpart, which essentially describes the arrangement that is being presented here.